Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and

-To illuminate potential network mechanisms underlying the inverted-U relationship between arousal and neural discriminability, we modeled A1 as a network of spiking neurons arranged in a clustered architecture.
-As shown previously, this model generates metastable dynamics characterized by the transient activation of neural assemblies \cite{deco2012neural,litwin2012slow,mazzucato2015dynamics}.
-By modeling arousal as a modulation of background inputs to the A1 circuit, we show that stimulus decoding accuracy can be controlled by regulating the spontaneous metastable cluster dynamics.
-Namely, we demonstrate that the inverted-U relationship emerges via a transition from a multi-attractor phase (low arousal condition) to a single-attractor phase (high arousal condition), with optimal stimulus encoding achieved near the transition region.
-This nonlinear effect was absent in networks with uniform connectivity, and thus relies specifically on the presence of metastable dynamics in the clustered network.
-The clustered model additionally predicts that spontaneous and evoked neural variability should be reduced at high arousal, as should the amount of stimulus-induced quenching of variability \cite{churchland2010stimulus}.
-We found evidence for these predictions in the experimental data, lending support to the proposed network mechanism.
-As a whole, our results suggest that arousal-induced transitions in the dynamical regime of a cortical circuit may explain key aspects of arousal-dependent stimulus processing and neural variability in auditory cortex.
+In the clustered model, we show that the inverted-U relationship emerges via a transition from a multi-attractor phase, characterized by slow switching between different highly-active neural assemblies (low arousal), to a single-attractor phase with uniform activity (high arousal).
+Optimal stimulus discriminability occurred between these two regimes, where assembly activation dynamics were present but flexibly modulated.
+The clustered model additionally predicted a reduction of neural variability with increasing arousal, and we found evidence of that trend in the experimental data.
+As a whole, our results suggest that arousal-induced transitions in the collective dynamical regime of a cortical circuit may explain certain aspects of arousal-dependent stimulus processing and neural variability in auditory cortex.
+Although our study does not rule out alternative explanations for these phenomena, it provides insight into one possible computational mechanism that can be further tested and built upon in future work.